d-becking/ECQx/README.md

 ## Installation

-The software provides python packages which can be installed using pip.
-However, core technologies are implemented using C++, which requires a C++ compiler for the installation process.
+The software utilizes python packages which can be installed using pip.
+However, core coding technologies of NNC are implemented using C++, which requires a C++ compiler for the installation process.

 The software has been tested on different target platforms (mainly Linux and macOS).